Autodesk/sydevs/index.md

 - SyDEVS Framework Overview ([PPTX](doc/downloads/SyDEVS_Framework.pptx), [PDF](doc/downloads/SyDEVS_Framework.pdf)): Illustrates the main concepts & relates them to code.
 - SyDEVS Building7m Tutorial ([PPTX](doc/downloads/SyDEVS_Tutorial.pptx), [PDF](doc/downloads/SyDEVS_Tutorial.pdf)): Challenges users to learn by enhancing an example.

+## Download

+Download the latest SyDEVS release [here](https://github.com/Autodesk/sydevs/releases) (**first release coming soon!**), or fork, clone, and the [repo](https://github.com/Autodesk/sydevs).

+You will need a C++ compiler that implements the C++14 standard.
+SyDEVS has been tested successfully with Visual Studio 2015, Visual Studio 2017, and recent versions of GCC and Clang.

+SyDEVS is released under the [Apache License 2.0](https://github.com/Autodesk/sydevs/blob/master/LICENSE.md), a permissive open source license.

 ## Concept

 Using SyDEVS, simulation code is organized into nodes, which can be linked together to form dataflow and simulation networks.
 The four main types of nodes are illustrated below.